Katsu Kaishū: In popular culture

-Katsu appears in the 2009–2011 TV series Jin, portrayed by actor Fumiyo Kohinata, and is also portrayed by actor Hiroshi Tamaki in the Time Travel comedy film Time Trip App as a young Kaishu faccinated by Western and Modern Technology but Reluctant to take any Political action.
+Katsu appears in the 2009–2011 TV series Jin, portrayed by actor Fumiyo Kohinata, and is also portrayed by actor Hiroshi Tamaki in the Time Travel comedy film Time Trip App as a young Kaishu fascinated by Western and modern technology but reluctant to take any political action.

 Katsu appears in the Anime Rurouni Kenshin, where the Protagonist Himura Kenshin who once targeted him as an Imperial assassin, now reencounters him in the Meiji era and defends him from a group of vengeful Tokugawa retainers who blame him for their demise, and for having denied them a Samurai death in battle by surrendering the castle.